-Employees are required to notify the State Patrol about any accidents that occur on the highway.
+Employees are required to notify the State Patrol about any crashes/collisions that occur on the highway.

 WSDOT desires to avoid situations that can cause the department or its employees to be harmed or sued.
 This has resulted in a general policy that non-employees do not ride in state-owned vehicles.
-However, employees may provide transportation in stateowned vehicles to stranded motorists under emergency conditions, exercising very careful judgment when doing so, and keeping the TMC or a supervisor informed of such actions as they occur.
+However, employees may provide transportation in state-owned vehicles to stranded travelers under emergency conditions, exercising very careful judgment when doing so, and keeping the TMC or a supervisor informed of such actions as they occur.